 The two exams described above are closed-book, closed-notes, and are heavily based on the lab activities you performed.
-An equation sheet will be provided.
+An equation sheet [that you will be able to preview] will be provided with each exam.
 Some exam problems will test your ability to make experimental measurements.
 Some problems will test your ability to analyze experimental data.
 Others will test your understanding of the physics involved in the lab experiments that you performed.
 Others may combine some of the above.
 As mentioned above, the "Extra Questions" in the lab handouts may help you prepare for lab exams.
+(Office Hour is a good time to discuss your attempts at these questions.
+No answer key is available for these Extra Questions.)